supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L05_Implementing_GitHub_Actions_for_CI_CD.md

     ![approval](images/gh-approve.png)

 1. Workflow will follow the **deploy** job execution and finish.

+  **Congratulations** on completing the lab!
+Now, it's time to validate it.
+Here are the steps:

+  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
+  > - Hit the Validate button for the corresponding task.
+If you receive a success message, you have successully validated the lab.
+  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

 ## Review

 In this lab, you implemented a GitHub Action workflow that deploys an Azure web app by using DevOps Starter.